-UAF is committed to ensuring that students, employees and visitors can fully participate in a safe and welcoming academic and employment environments.
+UAF is committed to ensuring that students, employees, and visitors can fully participate in safe and welcoming academic and employment environments.

-This means we provide a variety of accommodations, which may include acquiring or modifying equipment, providing flexible leave or modifying work schedules, or providing qualified readers or interpreters.
+This means we provide a variety of support resources and accommodations, which may include services, acquiring or modifying equipment, providing flexible leave or modifying work schedules, or providing qualified readers or interpreters.

 For more information, or to make an accommodation request at least five days in advance of this event, please contact [office or agent] at [phone number and email] for assistance.

 Website accessibility notice (suggested):

 If you have difficulty accessing the information on this website due to a disability, please contact the web administrator at [contact email and phone number].

 UA notice of web accessibility (required):

 UA is committed to providing accessible websites.
 Learn more about UA’s notice of web accessibility.